Human trafficking seminar shines light on overlooked crime

-Rose spoke at the Human Trafficking Awareness Seminar at Charlotte Technical Center Wednesday, hosted by the Center for Abuse and Rape Emergencies (C.A.R.E.) of Charlotte County.
+Rose was the emcee of the Human Trafficking Awareness Seminar at Charlotte Technical Center Wednesday, hosted by the Center for Abuse and Rape Emergencies (C.A.R.E.) of Charlotte County.
 She urged the hundreds of attendees to stop and see victims of human trafficking who often go unnoticed.

 In her work with survivors, many have said to her, “Can you see me?
 I’m invisible to the world, and I’m hidden in plain sight,” she said.

-Note: This article was corrected Jan.
-24, 2020.
-A prior version included incorrect dates.